You will need

 Learn the facts

 - Everyone should split into small groups.
-The person leading the activity should give each group an ‘Asto-nosh-ing food facts’ sheet.
+The person leading the activity should share the ‘Asto-nosh-ing food facts’ with each group.

-- The person leading the activity should give everyone a ‘Love food hate waste diary’ sheet.
+- The person leading the activity should give everyone a ‘Food waste diary’.
 They should make sure everyone understands what they need to put in each of the boxes.

 Make a change